schelhorn/virana/README.md

 ## Introduction
 <a id="introduction"></a>

+News: in the current version 1.2 of _Virana_ we fixed several smaller bugs such as a recent incompatibility with `FTPutil` 3.0 and introduced a new algorithmical backend (clustered interval trees) for `vhom` using `bx-python`.
+As a result, `vhom` is now two to three orders of magnitude faster on WGS data.
+Thanks for everyone who reported bugs and please send any more such findings to [sven@mpi-inf.mpg.de](mailto:sven@mpi-inf.mpg.de).

 ### Summary

 Virana, _the virus analysis toolkit_, is a Python-based software toolkit for analyzing metatranscriptomic (and, to a degree, metagenomic) sequence data in a context of clinical metagenomics in order to:

-- identify microbial nucleotide sequences in transcriptomic and genomic short read data with very high computational performance of 50M reads/hour/core (for RNA-Seq data).
+- identify microbial nucleotide sequences in transcriptomic and genomic short read data with very high computational performance of 50M reads/hour/core (for RNA-Seq data and against all viral references, a little slower if mapping against all human, viral, and bacterial references and using WGS-data.).
 - identify microbial transcripts diverged from known references at high sensitivity even at 10% nucleotide divergence or more (yes, that is a lot for short read mappers)
 - assemble identified microbial genomes and transcripts based on known references and put them in a context of homologous human factors (splice variants, genomic loci)
 - identify nucleotide sequences with very low abundances by pooling reads across multiple samples and using reference-based assembly of syntenic regions